colorful-nightlife-in-the-streets-of-tokyo

 Why Most People Think Japanese Is Hard to Learn

-You’ve just seen 17 aspects of the language that make Japanese easy to learn.
-Now, let’s compare with reasons it seems difficult:
+You’ve just seen 11 aspects of the language that make Japanese easy to learn.
+Now, let’s compare them with reasons it seems difficult:

 • The kanji look scary and intimidating.
-I think that kanji takes the cake when it comes to the most intimidating part of Japanese.
-Since there’s nothing like it in almost any other language—apart from Chinese characters and the occasional Hanja in Korean—people who speak other languages (especially non-Asian) think it will take them an eternity to master.
+I think kanji takes the cake when it comes to the most intimidating part of Japanese.
+Since there’s nothing like it in almost any other language (apart from Chinese characters and the occasional Hanja in Korean), people who speak other languages (especially non-Asian ones) think it will take them an eternity to master.

 • Japanese sounds so different from English.
-Japanese is spoken very fast—in fact, research has found it to be the fastest-spoken language in the world.
+Japanese is spoken very fast.
+In fact, research has found that it’s the fastest-spoken language in the world.
 And since Japanese doesn’t stress most of its syllables, it sounds very different and unnatural to untrained ears.
 But little do people know that this no-stress pronunciation rule actually makes Japanese words way easier to say.

 • Japanese grammar is very different from English grammar.
 Japanese sentences follow the subject-object-verb (SOV) word order, whereas English uses the subject-verb-object (SVO) order.
 Plus, Japanese particles are used to identify the roles certain words play in a sentence.
 Grammar points like these can be confusing at first, but once you get used to them, you’re golden.